tetris245/ULTRAbc/README.md

 * Added a button on Login screen to disable all toast messages
   - This mode disables also the audio notifications (Back to 'normal' mode only after a full relog)
-* New option in GUI - Misc to prevent disappearance of error message after a command that is wrong or impossible according the context
 * Updated the bg4 command
 * Updated the patched CommandAutoComplete function
 * Patched the CommandExecute function to prevent 'fake crash' when using a command that forces exit from current chat room